IN Northern Indiana Zone Forecast

 $$

-afternoon.
-Highs in the lower 80s.
-Southwest winds 5 to 15 mph.
+the mid 80s.
+Northwest winds 5 to 10 mph.
+Chance of measurable

-Lows in the upper 60s.
-Southwest winds 5 to 10 mph.
-Chance of
+toward daybreak.
+Lows in the mid 60s.
+East winds 5 to 10 mph.

 and thunderstorms.
 Lows in the mid 60s.